istae/tee/README.md

 	the parent x is now 3
 3. Math operators have proper precedence, so * and / are computed properly.

-Currently, here's what can be parsed:
+Currently, here's what can be parsed (see also dev/main.go for some test code):

 ```
 x = 100.0 + 5.0 * 2.0 + 3.0 / 12.0